A guide to copyright for PhD students preparing to submit for examination

 To seek permission to include 3rd party material within the electronic version of your thesis you need to contact the rights holder.
 This may be the author of a work, a publisher, an illustrator etc. In the case of material from books and journals your first course of action should be to contact the publisher.
 Many publishers give details on their web site of how to seek permission and who to contact.
 Look for information on rights/permissions/copyright clearance.
 If the publisher does not hold the rights to the work they should forward your enquiry to whoever does.

-Once you have established who to contact you can use this 3rd party permission seeking template to form the basis of a letter or e-mail to the rights holder asking permission to include the material in the electronic version of your thesis.
+Once you have established who to contact you can use the template below to form the basis of a letter or e-mail to the rights holder asking permission to include the material in the electronic version of your thesis.

 If the rights holder does not reply immediately you may choose to contact them again.
 However, note that you may not deem a lack of response as permission to go ahead.